 The right kind of emphasis on the subject in an image helps make the photo beautiful and exciting.
 There are many ways of achieving emphasis in photography.
-The use of shallow depth of field, proper positioning of the subject, using the texture in the scene, and proper usage of the correct framing technique are some popular methods used by photographers.
+The use of shallow depth of field, proper positioning of the subject, using the texture in the scene, and proper usage of the correct composition technique are some popular methods used by photographers.

 As a beginner in photography, it is essential to learn the importance of emphasis in photography.
 Therefore, I will also share the 13 best techniques used by professional photographers to get emphasis on their images.

 The subject or the area of interest in the photograph must be the first point of attraction to the viewer’s eye.
 It is up to the photographer to ensure that the desired element gets emphasized by using the proper technique.
 The process of drawing the viewer’s attention to the main subject of interest is called emphasis in photography.